JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 - The container's `/output` directory is bound to `./output` in your current working directory
 - Input files are bound to `/data` in the container when sending data
 - All files will be created with your user permissions in the input and output directories

+## Network Requirements
+- Ensure the firewall on each machine allows the required ports (50080 and 50888 by default)
+- All machines must have network connectivity to each other
+- Each machine must have Apptainer installed
+- The SIF file must be accessible on each machine